Today I will tell you which restaurants in Paris I liked the most in my trips to the French capital.

 It’s honestly one of the best Thai restaurants I’ve ever had.

 Here we went for dinner and ordered from the menu, the main course for each, a dessert and a beer.
 The price did not reach € 30 per person.
-If it had been in the center, it would probably have been around € 50 per person.
+It would probably have been around € 50 per person if it had been in the center.

 Ober Mamma, Oberkampf Area

-It’s an Italian restaurant, where we went to celebrate my sister’s birthday.
+It’s an Italian restaurant, where we celebrated my sister’s birthday.
 It is located in the Oberkampf area, near Bataclan.

 It eats wonderfully well, it has the most reasonable prices.
 The service is excellent, the waiters are super friendly.